How To Travel Amsterdam to Dublin (and back)

 Dublin is the capital of Ireland and a popular destination for tourists, located around 750km from Amsterdam.

-Let's look at the options for travel between Amsterdam and Dublin by air plus combinations of ferry and train or bus...
+Let's look at the options for travel between Amsterdam and Dublin by air plus combinations of ferry and train or bus.

 1. Amsterdam-Dublin by Air

-Flying is the easiest and quickest way to travel between the 2 cities.
+Flying is by far the easiest and quickest way to travel between the 2 cities.
 Scheduled flight time between Amsterdam Schiphol (AMS) and Dublin Airport (DUB) is around 1 hour 40 minutes.

 Aer Lingus flies up to 4x daily between Amsterdam Schiphol airport (AMS) and Dublin airport (DUB) using Airbus A320s.
-Return fares start at around €130 including checked luggage.
+Return fares start at around €60 not including checked luggage.

 2. Amsterdam-Dublin by Train/Ferry

-The first is to travel from Amsterdam to London by train - taking the Thalys/Intercity trains to Brussels Zuid/Midi and from there travelling on the Eurostar to London St Pancras via the Channel Tunnel.
+The first is to travel from Amsterdam to London by train - taking the Eurostar/Thalys/Intercity trains to Brussels Zuid/Midi and from there travelling on the Eurostar to London St Pancras via the Channel Tunnel.
 This trip can be done in about 5 hours.

 If you prefer travel by ship there is also the possibility of the Stena Line service from Hoek van Holland to Harwich.
 Both ports are accessible from Amsterdam and London by rail.

-From London it's possible to purchase a "Sail Rail" ticket to Dublin.
+From London it's possible to purchase a Sail Rail ticket to Dublin.
 From London Euston take a morning Virgin train up to Holyhead in Anglesey (North Wales), a journey of just under 4 hours.

 Coming back the other way, there are morning sailings from Dublin Ferryport which arrive in Holyhead at around 1130.
-Take a lunchtime train to London Euston (some services are direct, others may require a change at Chester, Crewe or Birmingham).
+Take a lunchtime train to London Euston which arrive in the early evening.

-Sail Rail tickets can be purchased in advance for a bargain £41 from London, €50 from Dublin.
+Sail Rail tickets can be purchased in advance for a bargain £42.40 from London, €50 from Dublin.
 It's possible to buy Sail Rail tickets between any station in the UK and any station in Ireland.
 On-the-day fares are available for a slightly higher price.